Website Accessibility Statement for Bideford Town Council

 We want as many people as possible to be able to access our website.
 We have provided in-house training for Council administration operators to be able to actively and progressively be able to make the necessary changes to reduce barriers for users, on an on-going basis.
 We will be reviewing this statement annually as expertise and awareness improves.

 This website was tested manually prior to the writing of this statement.
 The tests were carried out by Bideford Town Council, on a sample number of pages, as far as possible.

 This statement was prepared on 18 September 2020.
-It was last reviewed on 18 September 2020.
+It was last reviewed in December 2021.
 We have assessed the cost of conducting a full accessibility audit of the site.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will review this in September 2021.

 Town Clerk: Mrs Heather Blackburn